 Your baby has now entered the toddler years, and you're in for quite a ride!
-By now, she may be walking, throwing, exploring everything, and expressing feelings -- including anger.
+By now, they may be walking, throwing, exploring everything, and expressing feelings -- including anger.
 Whew!
 This is a good time to talk to your pediatrician about safety, behavior, and discipline.

 Here's what to expect at your toddler's 15-month checkup.

 - Perform a physical exam of your child